Ireland 1999 "Extinct Irish Animals"

 Mammoth and giant deer among extinct irish animals on stamps of Ireland 1999

-On October 11, 1999, Post Authority of Ireland issued set of four stamps "Extinct Irish Animals".
+On October 11, 1999, the Post Authority of Ireland issued a set of four stamps "Extinct Irish Animals".

-Following on from 1998 years Endangered Animals issue, stamp artist, Finbarr O'Connor has produced an equally exciting and colorful series of stamps featuring four animals which are now extinct in Ireland: These stamps issued in gummed and self-adhesive variation.
+Following the Endangered Animals issue of 1998, stamp artist, Finbarr O'Connor has produced an equally exciting and colorful series of stamps featuring four animals which are now extinct in Ireland: These stamps were issued in gummed and self-adhesive variation.
 The gummed stamps were printed in two Sheets of 16 and Mini-Sheet of all four stamps.
 Se-tenant pair of gummed Giant Deer and Mammoth stamps have the face value of 30p each.
 Se-tenant pair of gummed Wolf and Brown Bear stamps have the face value of 45p each.
-The self-adhesive stamps were printed in stripes of 4 and were sold in boxes of 100.
+The self-adhesive stamps were printed in strips of 4 and were sold in boxes of 100.
 All four self-adhesive stamps have the same face value of 30p.

 The following text is based on the texts from the information card attached to FDC and the presentation pack, written by Erwin and Peggy Bauer from the National Museum of Ireland.
 Some notes were added by the author of this website.